 Although websites do fall under the umbrella of electronic content, VPATs are not typically used for accounting the accessibility of a website.
 This documentation is best left to provider certification or a conformance statement.

-However, an ACR for a website or web pages may be warranted if the website is part of the product scope.
+However, an ACR for a website or web pages may be warranted if the website is part of the scope for the product or service.
 For example, if the product refers back to the website for instructions on how to use the product or for use of the product.

 Examples of ACRs